rustic-rs/rustic/config/README.md

 ### Repository Hooks `[repository.hooks]`

-These external commands are run before and after each repository-accessing commands, respectively.
+These external commands run around each repository access.
+They are additional to the global hooks of the invoking profile.
+For `copy`, the source profile's repository hooks run for the source repository, and each target profile's repository hooks run for its target repository.

 See [Global Hooks](#global-hooks-globalhooks).